JacobNM/CodingPortfolio/Javascript/SRE_Deadline_Tracker/README.md

 - **Auto Renews**: Yes/No/N/A - automatically renews itself
 - **Renewal/Action Notes**: Additional information about renewal process or required actions (supports hyperlinks which are copied to calendar events)
 - **Priority**: High/Medium/Low - affects reminder frequency
+- **Links/Hyperlinks**: Important URLs and resources related to the item (appears at the top of calendar events with preserved hyperlink formatting)

 ## Reminder Schedule